myriadmobile/lantern/README.md

 int `fastScanInterval` : The amount of time in milliseconds etween scans while there is an active beacon.

+String `uuidFilter` : A string that filters which beacons that are detected are broadcast.
+If this value is null, then all beacons will be broadcast.

 How To Use
 ----------